BOARD OF EQUALIZATION AND ASSESSMENT REVIEW

 Procedures During Hearings

 Under most circumstances, hearings will last 15-20 minutes for residential properties and 30 minutes for commercial properties.
 The appellant/taxpayer will present their appeal first with the Board allowing no more than five minutes for residential and eight minutes for commercial.
 The Office makes the second presentation, not to exceed five minutes for residential and eight minutes for commercial.
-Neither the appellant/taxpayer nor the Department shall interrupt during these opening statements.
-The taxpayer may take five minutes to respond to the Office's position.
+Neither the appellant/taxpayer nor the Office shall interrupt during these opening statements.
+The taxpayer may take three minutes for residential and five minutes for commercial to respond to the Office's position.

 Board members may ask questions of either party.